Caffeine is commonly found in:

 Exercise does not tend to influence caffeine pharmacokinetics, although one study did note that a higher Cmax was seen with exercise relative to sedentary persons.

-Many nutraceuticals commonly found in foods, such as the Bioflavonoids class of nutrients and select ones such as Quercetin or Soy Isoflavones can influence Aromatase function and thus metabolism of caffeine.
-Some other commonly consumed compound such as Alcohol (drinking ethanol) or Green tea can influence caffeine's pharmacokinetics.
+Many nutraceuticals commonly found in foods, such as the Bioflavonoid class of nutrients and select ones such as Quercetin or Genistein can influence Aromatase function and thus metabolism of caffeine.
+Some other commonly consumed compound such as alcohol (drinking ethanol) or Green tea can influence caffeine's pharmacokinetics.
 For more information, visit the nutrient-nutrient interactions section or respective pages of the above compounds.

 Smoking tobacco appears to upregulate the aromatase enzyme, insofar that smokers tend to have 50-70% less circulating caffeine after ingestion.

 Age does not influence Aromatase activity or variability.
 Gender doesn't influence aromatase activity as it pertains to caffeine for the most part, but at least some studies suggest women may have less active aromatase.

 2.8.
 Differences in humans and animals

 The half life of caffeine in rats is typically 0.7-1.2 hours whereas in humans it tends to fluctuate between 2.5-4.5 hours.
 Metabolites also differ, with trimethyl derivatives accounting for 40% of total derivatives in rats but only 6% of total derivatives in man.